DarkTechnomancer/darktechnomancer.github.io/README.md

  - **Port**: Not to be confused with the ports that need to be opened to gain root access on servers, netscript ports are a special tool that allows active scripts to communicate with each other.
 More on this later.
  - **Shotgun**: A scheduling method that runs every single batch at once.
 Very RAM intensive.
 Can trigger the infinite loop protection if you aren't careful.
 Basically a proto-batcher on steroids.
  - **Continuous**: Batchers that run at a steady rate.
 Basically, not a shotgun.
- - **Periodic**: A continuous scheduling method that deploys entire batches at set intervals.
+ - **Periodic**: A continuous scheduling method that deploys batches at set intervals.
- - **JIT/Just-In-Time**: A continuous scheduling method that deploys jobs individually, as close to the latest possible moment as is practical/feasible.
+ - **JIT/Just-In-Time**: A continuous scheduling method that dynamically deploys tasks as needed according to programmed logic.

 ### Where to Begin
 It can be a pretty daunting task to make a batcher.
 There are a lot of factors that interact with each other, some of which are obvious and easy to predict, some of which are impossible to anticipate without forewarning or intimate knowledge of the inner workings of the game.
 For now, let's just take things one step at a time.
 First a checklist of things you need (and a few special mentions regarding things you *don't* need).
 Based loosely on a helpful discord message from Thatman: